 9. Meta

-Meta is increasingly investing in the data center GPU market to support its AI-driven products and services.
+Meta is increasingly investing in internal AI infrastructure to support its AI-driven products and services.
 The company builds and operates large-scale data centers equipped with GPUs optimized for machine learning, virtual reality, and content delivery.
 Meta leverages custom AI hardware and NVIDIA GPUs to accelerate research and production workloads.
 Meta’s AI infrastructure supports applications like natural language processing, computer vision, and augmented reality across its social media platforms.
 The company focuses on scalability and energy efficiency in its GPU deployments.

 10. Alphabet Inc.